 Chris Grieves is Chair of Trustees and part of the Senior Management Team for Act4Africa.
 He has had a long association with the charity from its conception in 2000 and was its very first enthusiastic candidate for the maiden trip in 2001 on which he spent a large portion of his time walking and acting on stilts in the villages around Jinja, Uganda!
 At home, Chris is the Medical Engineering Team Manager at Trafford General hospital (known for being the birthplace of the NHS) running the local team that manages medical devices.
 He is an enthusiastic creative in a technical healthcare environment.
 Confessing to be young at heart, he can often be found trampolining with his daughter or play fighting Taekwon Do with his son.

-Chris’s passion for Act4Africa has never waned and he believes that the new projects, especially Grow-a-Girl and the excitement of seeing Kathy’s Fund grow into a tangible legacy for the future of the charity and the amazing African people it serves.
+Chris’s passion for Act4Africa has never waned and he believes that Kathy’s Centre will grow into a tangible legacy for the future of the charity and the amazing African people it serves.